Antenna Setup Tool

 After picking it up and feeling the heft of this very cool mountaineering hammer used for setting up tents amongst other chores around camp or possibly on the side of a rock cliff, I was hooked.

-So after owning this stake-tool for some time, and having set up my 10-60 meter antenna with it amongst other chores around my field operations setup, I know I now have the ultimate antenna installation tool that has become part of my antenna kit as seen here.
+So after owning this stake-tool for some time, and having set up the 10-60 meter antenna that I built in my workshop, amongst other chores around my field operations setup, I know I now have the ultimate antenna installation tool that has become part of my antenna kit as seen here.

 Click on the photo for a closer look.....